CITB Directors Role for Health and Safety Course

 - Legal responsibilities relating to health and safety

-Possible other courses to further your knowledge could be the SMSTS course or the IOSH Directing Safely.
-The SMSTS will help you to keep in line with the high demand for health and safety on a construction site.
-The IOSH Directing Safely will cover similar topics as the CITB course; ensuring management are mindful of their responsibilities in health and safety.
+There are several other potential training courses that delegates could take to further their knowledge.
+Courses such as the SMSTS course or the IOSH Leading Safely.
+While the SMSTS will educate on the importance of health and safety on a construction site; the IOSH Leading Safely will cover similar topics as the CITB course.
+The IOSH course covers; making sure management remain mindful of their health and safety responsibilities.